compliance

 HIPAA applies specifically to covered entities and their business associates.
 Not every healthcare-adjacent business is a covered entity.
 Here is a plain-language breakdown by vertical:

-- Dental practices: Covered entities.
+• Dental practices: Covered entities.
 Patient calls contain PHI (appointment details, conditions, insurance).
 BAA required for AI receptionist deployment.
-Apex plan appropriate.
+Wait for VantaWeb HIPAA tier.

-- Veterinary clinics: Veterinary records are generally not covered under HIPAA — animals are not patients under the Act.
-Most vet practices do not require a BAA.
+• Veterinary clinics: Veterinary records are generally not covered under HIPAA — animals are not patients under the Act.
+Most vet practices do not require a BAA and can use VantaWeb today.
 However, practices that also handle human healthcare billing (rare) should verify with counsel.

-- Chiropractic offices: Covered entities when billing through health insurance.
+• Chiropractic offices: Covered entities when billing through health insurance.
 Patient calls contain PHI.
 BAA required.
+Wait for HIPAA tier.

-- Physical therapy practices: Covered entities.
+• Physical therapy practices: Covered entities.
 PHI exposure on intake calls.
 BAA required.
+Wait for HIPAA tier.

-- Optometry clinics: Covered entities when billing through health insurance.
+• Optometry clinics: Covered entities when billing through health insurance.
 BAA required for AI call handling.
+Wait for HIPAA tier.

-- Medical spas (med spas): Depends on services.
+• Medical spas (med spas): Depends on services.
 Med spas performing medical procedures billed through insurance are covered entities.
-Cosmetic-only med spas typically are not.
+Cosmetic-only med spas typically are not — those can use VantaWeb today.
 Verify with counsel before contracting.

 For businesses outside this list — HVAC companies whose healthcare-worker clients call for service, pest control companies servicing medical buildings — HIPAA does not apply to your calls.
-Standard Surge configuration is appropriate.
+Standard Pulse, Surge, or Apex configuration is appropriate and you can deploy VantaWeb today.

 The PHI risk in voicemail and AI systems: three data points